A practical guide to every content monetization option available through Riddle’s quiz maker – ranked from easiest to most advanced.

 | 5 | Fully sponsored / branded activations | Advanced | 3–4 weeks | Sponsorship / branded content fee |

-This is the recommended starting point for content monetisation with Riddle — and the fastest path to revenue.
+This is the recommended starting point for content monetization with Riddle — and the fastest path to revenue.
 Riddle’s built-in ad block lets you insert ad units at any point inside any interactive — above or below the Riddle, between questions, or as a full-attention interstitial before the results screen.
 You choose the placement, format, and timing.

 All ads are served directly from your own GAM/DFP setup.
 Riddle never runs its own ads inside your content.
 Ad formats supported include standard IAB display banners (300×250, 728×90, etc.), video ads (MP4 or VAST via iframe), and full-screen interstitials.

 The interstitial placement — after the last question, just before results — is particularly powerful: users have spent 3–5 minutes answering questions and are highly motivated to see their result.
 20min.ch reported 80% of readers starting quizzes and 72% completing them, delivering exceptional ad viewability and completion rates.
+For video interstitials, Riddle lets you configure a delayed skip button — so you can guarantee a minimum viewing window and protect eCPM, while still giving users an exit if they want one.
+A practical balance between revenue and reader experience.

-How to do this in Riddle
+How to Do This in Riddle

 - In your Riddle account, go to Project Settings → Ads tab and paste in your GAM/DFP ad tag.
 Create up to 5 reusable ad slots per project, with variable support so creators can customise targeting parameters per-Riddle.